 - Are you purchasing new technology?

 - How will that technology be used and maintained?

 These and other considerations will come to the forefront of a blended learning initiative.
 Research, discover and ask questions about how it works.
 Then ask more questions—in this case, there’s no such thing as being over-prepared.

 Get a Clear Picture

 Blended learning isn’t just for students.
 It’s a way for teachers to connect to both their learners and the digital world they inhabit.
-Pupil and instructor grow together, as it should be.
-This is a big part of true blended learning success.
+Pupil and instructor grow together, as it should be, and this is a big part of making blended learning strategies successful.

 One misconception about blended learning is that it’s synonymous with “distance” and “detachment.”
 This can be why some teachers shy away from it initially.
 The fact is the blend is in harmony with both digital learning and traditional instruction.
 The teacher plays a modified role from the old “stand and deliver” one.
 It’s meant to be the best of both worlds combined.